kalpeamies/PoSSu-Portable-Saehkoe-Supply/development-notes.md

 ## Improvement suggestions for possible future revisions
 * MDF is not the most fireproof material, so you might consider using something else for the casing.
 A transparent material such as acrylic might be cool and even helpful for troubleshooting.
 * I used 0.1 mm of kerf on tab edges.
 It was a bit too much, and as a result the tabs were very tight and the case was very hard to assemble.
-If you plan to use my documents, use a little less kerf.
+If you plan on using my documents, use a little less kerf.
 * Short circuit protection mechanism.
 A stepped rotary switch would do the trick.
 * Both the supply and the multimeter require mains power.
 Carrying two power cords and using two wall outlets is a little unwieldly, but you might consider getting a C13 power cord splitter.
 The multimeter only consumes about 5W of power, so it should not be a problem.

 ## What I learned
 During this project I learned a lot about the nature and behavior of ATX power supplies.
-Previously I had never put much thought on what kind of pins all those connectors include, and I was surprised'how straightforward the procedure was overall.
+Previously I had never put much thought on what kind of pins all those connectors include, and I was surprised how straightforward the procedure was overall.

 Prior to this project I had no experience or knowledge on laser cutting.
 After watching a couple tutorials on YouTube I installed Inkscape and started to sketch my casing.
 Overall it took me about 5 hours to draw the casing and one hour to cut and assemble it.